Continuing Education Activity

 Muscarinic agonists divide into two groups: direct agonist and indirect agonist.
-Direct agonists resist acetylcholinesterase, thus prevents its breakdown.
+Direct agonists resist acetylcholinesterase, thus preventing its breakdown.
 Indirect agonists work by inhibiting the acetylcholinesterase enzyme preventing the degradation of acetylcholine.
 Direct and indirect agonists both increase acetylcholine concentration in the synapse, prolonging acetylcholine effects on the receptor.

-Bethanechol indications include postoperative ileus, neurogenic ileus, and urinary retention.
+Bethanechol's indications include postoperative ileus, neurogenic ileus, and urinary retention.
 Bethanechol increases the smooth muscle tone of the gastrointestinal tract to promote motility and restores peristalsis in the absence of obstruction.
 Bethanechol also increases the tone of the detrusor muscle to increase bladder emptying.